• Menu

 Q. Will we have internet access?

 A. While our accommodations will have WiFi, it’s not super straightforward to access.
-We will make some time at the beginning of the tour to make sure anyone who wants a special card to access WiFi has one.
 In general, WiFi is going to be slow and expensive.
 Please set your expectations that you will not be on WiFi very often and let your friends and family at home know that as well.

 Q. What sort of power adapter do I need?

-A. Most electrical outlets in Cuba will accommodate a North American power plug, so you won’t need an adapter unless your electronics are something other than the two-pronged flat pin plug.
-Some outlets do only accommodate a two-pin round plug like this one so you could bring that as a backup:
+A. Most electrical outlets in Cuba will accommodate a North American power plug, so you won’t need an adapter Two Pin Power Plugunless your electronics are something other than the two-pronged flat pin plug.
+Some outlets do only accommodate a two-pin round plug like this one, so you could bring a converter to accommodate this as a backup.

 Q. Will I need a converter for my electrical devices?